 It’s a creative project after all!

 The ideas and decisions you make now, may alter significantly as your project develops.

 (If you do find yourself thinking about making big changes, mid-way through your project, analyse your new idea - and the time and resources needed to implement it - in the same way as we did above.)

 So now you have not only a clear set of objectives for what you want to achieve with your project but a roadmap to follow.

-In the final part of this series, we’ll look at how reviewing your project at the end can help you not only improve the efficiency of future projects but help you hone your creative direction.
+In the final part of this series, we’ll look at how reviewing your project at the end, can help you not only improve the efficiency of future projects, but hone your creative direction.